Sengab-platform/frontend/README.md

-# frontend for sengab platform
+# Frontend for sengab platform

 The Web app for sengab **still under development**.
 This is built in angularjs v1.5.3.